baptistelechat/pyrevit-with-vscode/README.md

 #### ✨ Push Button

 Create a new push button in existing panel by selecting this option.
-You will be prompt for :
+You will be prompt for:

 1. 💼 Select an extension
 2. 📁 Select a tab